XpectoPatronum/Portfolio-Simulator/README.md

 2. Navigate to the portfolio.
 3. Check PnL to track profit and loss for sold stocks.
 4. Add or Sell Stocks

+## Contribution
+Bhavya Savalia -> Made an API for suggesting auto complete in buy and sell stocks using Tries, Levenshtein Distance and N-grams.